zapabob/ROCm/docs/deploy/windows/cli/install.md

 ### Launching the Installer From the Command Line

-The installer is still a graphical application with a `WinMain` entrypoint, even when called on the command line.
+The installer is still a graphical application with a `WinMain` entry point, even when called on the command line.
 This means that the application lifetime is tied to a window, even on headless systems where that window may not be visible.
 To launch the installer from PowerShell that will block until the installer